TheMuffinManRL/holbertonschool-shell/permissions/README.md

 12-directory_permissions - creates directory called my_dir with permissions 751 in currect working directory.

-13-change_group script - changes the group owner to school for the file hello
+13-change_group script - changes the group owner to school for the file hello 14-change_owner_and_group script - changes owner to vincent and the group onwer to staff for all the files and directories in the working directory

+15-symoblic_link script - changes the owner and the group owner of _hello to vincent and staff respectively

+16-if_only script - changes the owner of the file hello to vincent only if it is owned by the user guillaume